ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ## Licence
 By accessing and using this repository, users are required to acknowledge and agree to comply with the terms and conditions outlined in `LICENSE`.

-The SKA SDC3 pipeline is free to use for academic purposes.
+This SKA SDC3 pipeline is free to use for academic purposes.